Nourishment for your body…peace for your mind…

 If you can breathe, you can do yoga.

-We often have too much activity in our lives, and constant pressure to achieve.
-What we really need is permission to slow down, breathe, and pay attention.
 A yoga practice not only helps you feel better physically; your energy flow becomes smoother, steadier.
 And, since your head is attached to your body, clear, calm, non reactive thinking is the beautiful result.

 Just as you wouldn’t sit down at a piano for the first time and and play a concerto, yoga is a practice.
 We start right where we are and compassionately go forth.
 My job is to support you in this practice, and it is my honor to do so.